|1 1/2 cups ||375 mL ||white flour|

 - The best syle is tidbits, which you can just put on the pizza directly.
 Secong best is diced pineapple.
 It is generally best to cut the diced cubes in half before putting them on so that they don't stick up through the cheese.
 If you have pineapple rings, cut them into little wedges about 1 cm across before putting them on the pizza.
 Complete rings will make the pizza hard to cut cleanly.
 Don't use crushed pineapple; it doesn't work.
 One 400 ml (14 fl. oz.) can holds enough for 3 pizzas.

 - Grease a pizza pan.
 A cookie sheet also works.

 - Place the dough on the pizza pan.
 If you have made enough for more than one pizza, cut the dough into pieces with a serrated knife.
 Tearing it may damage the wheat fibers.

-- Flatten out the dough a bit and make a small depression in the center.
+- Optionally, flatten out the dough a bit and make a small depression in the center.
 Pour about 1 tsp vegtable oil into the depression and spread it outward over the dough.

 - Press the dough outward from the center until it covers the whole pan.
 It should be of about even thickness except for the edge, where ther ashould be a rim twice as thick and about 1 cm wide.

 - Add sauce to the pizza and use a spoon to spread it out evenly except for on the rim at the edge.
 Put on enough that you can see the dough through in a few places, but not many.
 If you have pizza sauce (basically pasta sauce with more spices), use that.
 Otherwise, use pasta sauce (non-chunky is better).
 If you don't have pasta sauce either, plain tomatoe sauce will work, but will not taste quite normal.
 If you used pasta sauce or plain tomato sauce, you may want to sprinkle basil and/or oregano on the pizza.